joelouthan/Theologicus/src/confession-1689/1689-21-3-free-indeed-righteousness-of-god.md

 ### They who upon pretence of Christian liberty do practice any sin, or cherish any sinful lust, as they do thereby pervert the main design of the grace of the gospel to their own destruction

->Romans 6:1–2 (CSB) What should we say then?
+>Romans 6:1–2 What should we say then?
 Should we continue in sin so that grace may multiply?
 Absolutely not!
 How can we who died to sin still live in it?

 ### so they wholly destroy the end of Christian liberty, which is, that being delivered out of the hands of all our enemies, we might serve the Lord without fear, in holiness and righteousness before Him, all the days of our lives

->Galatians 5:13 (CSB) For you were called to be free, brothers and sisters; only don’t use this freedom as an opportunity for the flesh, but serve one another through love.
+>Galatians 5:13 For you were called to be free, brothers and sisters; only don’t use this freedom as an opportunity for the flesh, but serve one another through love.

->2 Peter 2:18–21 (CSB) For by uttering boastful, empty words, they seduce, with fleshly desires and debauchery, people who have barely escaped from those who live in error.
+>2 Peter 2:18–21 For by uttering boastful, empty words, they seduce, with fleshly desires and debauchery, people who have barely escaped from those who live in error.
 They promise them freedom, but they themselves are slaves of corruption, since people are enslaved to whatever defeats them.
 For if, having escaped the world’s impurity through the knowledge of the Lord and Savior Jesus Christ, they are again entangled in these things and defeated, the last state is worse for them than the first.
 For it would have been better for them not to have known the way of righteousness than, after knowing it, to turn back from the holy command delivered to them.

 And with the freedom of the glory of the children of God (Romans 8:21) and with the consciences given to us by God alone, there is one thing we are not free to do.